Advanced Map Addon

 To display the filter’s geolocation options on your map, you must go back to your event location in the location menu and define this data for each event.
 Then, if you navigate to the list of your event locations from the MEC menu on WordPress, you’ll find that the above values have been added to the locations accordingly.

-Kindly take note that if you wish to display all available fields in the Search Filters list for MEC, you must have already used that location in the events menu.
+Note that if you wish to display all available fields in the Search Filters list for MEC, you must have already used that location in the events menu.

 Also, these location fields appear when you create or submit an event.
-These are, of course, optional and do not fill automatically.
+These are, of course, optional and do not fill in automatically.
 This way, you are free to add just enough information.

-You can search for any address on your map using the geocoding features of Google Maps anywhere you place the MAP shortcode.
+You can search for any address on your map using the geocoding features of Google Maps anywhere you place the Map shortcode.
 This feature also gives you address suggestions to help facilitate finding event locations.

 Feel free to watch this video for a visual demonstration of the Advanced Map Addon: